Maapel/codey/evals/diff-edits/README.md

-# A Note on Cline's Diff Evaluation Setup
+# A Note on Codey's Diff Evaluation Setup

-Hey there, this note explains what we're doing with Cline's diff evaluation (evals) system.
-It's all about checking how well various AI models (which users connect to Cline via their own API keys), prompts, and diffing tools can handle file changes.
+Hey there, this note explains what we're doing with Codey's diff evaluation (evals) system.
+It's all about checking how well various AI models (which users connect to Codey via their own API keys), prompts, and diffing tools can handle file changes.

 ## What We're Trying to Figure Out

 The main idea here is to figure out which AI models (configured by users) are best at making `replace_in_file` tool calls that work correctly.
-This helps us understand model capabilities and also speeds up our own experiments with prompts and diffing algorithms to make Cline better over time.
+This helps us understand model capabilities and also speeds up our own experiments with prompts and diffing algorithms to make Codey better over time.
 We want to know a few key things.

 First, can the model create diffs, which are just sets of SEARCH and REPLACE blocks, that apply cleanly to a file?
 This is what we call `diffEditSuccess`.